Philipp Mainländer: Politics and political life

 Philipp Mainländer critiques the moral quietism found in Schopenhauer's philosophy and early Buddhist thought, arguing that while these systems provide pathways for individual alleviation of suffering, they fall short of addressing the broader societal implications of existential suffering.
 He contends that such quietisms can perpetuate injustice by failing to empower those who lack the means to achieve personal moral development.
 For Mainländer, the ethical pursuit of personal goodness must be accompanied by a commitment to social justice, ensuring that all individuals have access to the education and resources necessary to develop an awareness of the lack of value of life.

 Central to Mainländer's activism is the belief that a truly pessimistic ethics must advocate for the dismantling of social and political structures that perpetuate inequality and suffering.
 He argues that the pursuit of social and political equality is a natural extension of the compassion that arises from recognizing existence as fundamentally evil.
-This perspective leads him to champion communism and a "free love movement" (freie Liebe) as essential components of a just society.
+This perspective leads him to champion socialism and a "free love movement" (freie Liebe) as essential components of a just society.
 Mainländer envisions a political landscape where communal ownership and collective responsibility replace individualistic pursuits, thereby fostering an environment conducive to the renunciation of the will to life.

 Through such a free love movement, sexual and marital relations are redefined outside of their traditional constraints, and thus Mainländer argues that by abolishing marriage and traditional sexual roles, individuals can free themselves from the repressive structures that bind them to procreation and societal expectations.
 This liberation is crucial for both men and women to gain autonomy over their bodies and lives, allowing and empowering them to pursue the path of contemplation, asceticism, chastity, and ultimately, the renunciation of being through suicide.
 Mainländer views suicide not as an act of despair but as a rational choice that can alleviate suffering and serve as a profound expression of ethical virtue when approached with a clear understanding of the nature of existence.